peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  Any leading and trailing whitespace (U+0009, U+000c, U+000D, U+000A, U+0010)
  is removed before resolving the encoding's name, and encoding names are matched using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.)
+(Two strings are equal in such a comparison, if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.)
 The Encoding Standard supports only the following encodings (and defines aliases for most of them). </p><ul> <li> <code>UTF-8</code> - UTF-8 (8-bit encoding of the universal coded character set, the encoding recommended by